Skip to content

 Now, just for fun, we are going to list all the worst styles created in the last 20 years or that should not be used for a wedding album.

-The entire game of effect offered by Photoshop to “enhance” the look of an image : drop shadow, bevel and emboss, inner/outer glow, stroke, etc.
+• Photoshop: The entire game of effects offered by Photoshop to “enhance” the look of an image: drop shadow, bevel and emboss, inner/outer glow, stroke, etc.

-A mix of full-page photos and smaller details shots
+• Storybook: A mix of full-page photos and smaller detail shots

-Image frames in all different form : round, square, triangle, diamond
+• Geometric: Image frames in all different forms: round, square, triangle, diamond

 All those effects are like Lightroom filters: they are trendy today, but you can be sure they are going to be ugly pretty soon.